 Sri Mariamman Temple

 As Singapore’s oldest Hindu temple, Sri Mariamman a beautiful sight for the eyes.
-The temple dates back to 1827 and is built in the Dravidian style, with colours on colours and intricacies that are hard to believe.
+The temple dates back to 1827 and is built in the Dravidian style, with a whirlwind of colours and details.
 It was dedicated to the goddess Mariamman, who nourishes and protects all things.

-Around the bay area is a great place to spend some time, especially in the early evenings once the sun has set.
-The iconic Merlion resides here near the central business district, is a mythical creature with a lion’s head and the body of a fish.
-The Merlion is widely used as a mascot to display the humble beginnings of Singapore as a fishing village, to the Singapore of today, which means “lion city”.
+Around the bay area is a great place to spend some time, especially in the early evenings.
+The Merlion resides here near the central business district; a mythical creature with a lion’s head and the body of a fish.
+I had to ask around to find out exactly what a Merlion is or signifies, to little avail.
+A quick google search later and I have learned the Merlion is widely used as a mascot.
+It signifies the humble beginnings of Singapore as a fishing village, to the Singapore of today.